Saturday, July 30, 2022

 Scripture-focused Peoplehood & Not Sola Scriptura and Creedalism:

 I am "Mormon" and not Protestant because I don't see any reason to justify a "closed cannon," and I value many of the teachings and revelations through Joseph Smith and his Americanized version of Christianity.
-I appreciate and value the innovations in theology and practice, that turned Mormonism into something closer to ancient Israel "tribally," and closer to Eastern Orthodox Christianity in hiearchial structure and theology.
+I appreciate and value the innovations in theology and practice, that turned Mormonism into something closer to ancient Israel "tribally," and closer to Eastern Orthodox Christianity in hierarchical structure and theosis theology.

 As an Independent Mormon I respect and appreciate my own ancestors practicing of plural marriage and what that accomplished.
 But I also don't need to literally believe in polygamy if I don't want to.
 The fact is D&C 132 was never actually canonized by Joseph Smith himself.
-In fact, just before Smith died in 1844, he edited and approved of a final canon of LDS Scripture in 1844 that did not include the D&C 132 while he reedited and recannonized the 1835 D&C 101 and the Lectures on Faith.
+In fact, just before Smith died in 1844, he edited and approved of a final canon of LDS Scripture in 1844 that did not include the D&C 132 while he re-edited and re-cannonized the 1835 D&C 101 and the Lectures on Faith.
 This to me shows that Joseph Smith was simply exploring ideas in the 1840s, and we don't know what he would or would not have done if he had survived after 1844.
 All we know for certain is that what he decided to canonize as official doctrine was the theology in the original LDS Scriptures, for example the 1835 Lectures on Faith and the original 1835 D&C 101 (that declared monogamy the official doctrine of the LDS Church).
-When Joseph Smith was alive, D&C 89 on the Word of Wisdom was not practiced as a "commandment or contraint."
-All of this changed after 1900, when in 1921 the top LDS Leaders removed the original doctrine of the Lectures on Faith; and being influenced by the temperance movement and Prohibition in the 1900s, the Brighamite Brethren changed the original meaning of section 89 by making the Word of Wisdom a commandment and constraint on the membership after 1921.

-Defining Brethrenism in contrast to Independent Mormonism:
+Defining Correlated Manualism in contrast to Independent Mormonism:

-Thus the Brethrenite model of "obey us or else," entails receiving their allegedly necessary ritual ordinances in order to be able to enter through the "pearly gates" (with angels standing guard), before experiencing God the Father.
+The Correlated View emphasizes exclusive Temple rites, with the Brighamite Brethren claiming to be the only ones with the authority to control and change the rituals.
+They also control what is and what is not considered scripture without regard to the original doctrine of Common Consent.
+In Correlated Manualism, there is demanded large amounts of money (tithing) from members as mandatory before the member is allowed to enter and receive the ritual ordinances which are said to be required to enter the highest degrees of heaven.
+Thus the Correlated Manual model of "obey us or else," entails receiving their allegedly necessary ritual ordinances in order to be able to enter through the "pearly gates" (with angels standing guard), before experiencing God the Father.
 As they claim to have the sole authority to administer these necessary rituals to get into the highest degree of heaven.
 This is just one version of Mormonism.
-I am arguing that there are other versions of Mormonism that are not "high demand," but provide a greater degree of freedom based on the dictates of one's own conscience (rather than blind obedience to the dictates of the will and whims of any Brethren in any of the LDS sects).
+I am arguing that there are other versions of Mormonism that are not "high demand religions," but provide a greater degree of freedom based on the dictates of one's own conscience (rather than blind obedience to the dictates of the will and whims of any Brethren in any of the LDS sects).

-Free-Range (Independent) Mormonism" vs. Correlated Brethrenism:
+Free-Range (Independent) Mormonism" vs. Correlated Manualism:

 A good example of Independent Mormonism is the more simplistic Doctrine of Christ in the Book of Mormon as explained by Jacob IsBell in his YouTube video The Doctrine of Christ versus The Covenant Path.
 Note that I don't agree with every historical or theological position of Jacob IsBell, but on this particular subject I agree with him.